 Some "family" photographs from over the last few years ...

 We raise our dogs at our home on the west side of Redding, California.
 Our property consists of 1 1/2 acres that includes a creek, pool and lots of room to run.
 Our puppies have temperature controlled indoor/outdoor kennels to protect them from the elements.
 That being said, they also get lots of time to run in the yard and explore the house.
 Redding is in Northern California and is approximately 2 1/2 hours north of Sacramento, 2 1/2 hours south of Medford, 3 1/2 hours NE of San Francisco and 3 1/2 hours east of the Pacific Coast.
-We are currently moving back and forth between our California and Oregon facilities.
+Our Redding facility has been sold and is no longer operational.

 OUR OAKLAND, OREGON FACILITY